Seedance 2.0 vs Veo 3 for Short AI Videos

 Worked example: same prompt, both tools

 Prompt: 'Camera slowly dollies forward through a foggy forest at dawn, sunlight breaking through the canopy, cinematic.'
 Seedance produces a clip with precise, smooth dolly motion and consistent fog density.
 Veo 3 produces a visually richer scene with more detailed tree textures and natural ambient audio.
-Both are usable — the choice depends on whether motion precision or visual detail matters more for your project.
+Both are usable — the choice depends on whether motion precision, audio needs, platform fit, or visual detail matters more for your project.

 Common mistakes